gpu-fftw/gpu_fftw/README.md

 GPU_FFT api, and many programs that are already written do not use this API.g

-Most programs use the [fftw3](http://www.fftw.org) library, which is the state of the art on fft computation on a regular cpu.
-Even high-endg mathematical programs like octave and matlab use fftw3.
+Most programs use the [fftw3](http://www.fftw.org) library, which is one of the best available libraries for fft computation on a regular cpu.
+Even high-end mathematical programs like octave and matlab use fftw3.

 This is where the idea of GPU_FFTW  originated.
 The idea is to have **binary** compatibility with fftw3.
 The goal is to simply install gpu_fftw and let your programs take advantage of the GPU automatically.

-This is very hard to do, so there are some limitations, make sureg you read the [limitations] section.
+This is very hard to do, so there are some limitations, make sure you read the [limitations] section.

-## Limitations
+## :stop: Limitations

 * *Float precission*: For now, Andrew's work only supports _float_ precission.
-Most users typically use fftw3 with double precission.
+Many users typically use fftw3 with double precission.
 Hopefully Andrew will add support for double precission to his work.

 ## TODO
-- [ ] Fortran programs are not working, Fortran API needs to be added
+- [ ] Fortran programs are not working (segfault), Fortran API needs to be added
 - [ ] fftw_malloc family can be overriden to avoid copying arrays (Careful!)
 - [ ] Test cases/benchmarks for float squashing
+- [ ] Decide if float squashing should be default or not
+- [ ] r2c and c2r API missing, should we add it?
+- [ ] 2d API